endless-sky/endless-sky-wiki/CreatingPhrases.md

 A phrase can also contain multiple phrases.
 Each phrase block is a list of other phrases that can be pulled from.
 As with words, each phrase in a phrase block has an equal chance of being chosen.

 Words and phrases of a phrase can go in any order; one does not need to specify what words a phrase has and then what phrases it has.
 The order of the words and phrases defines the order in which their pieces are put together.

+Phrase weights also work identically to word weights.

 ```html
 replace